 The Biomechanics core facility conducts mechanical analysis and testing of biological and engineered materials.
 Static and dynamic mechanical characterization is performed in this facility through various modes of testing (compressive, tensile, torsional, flexural, fatigue, etc).

 Biomolecular Analysis Core

 Biomolecules form the basis of life.
 Biomolecular Analysis involves the characterization of polymeric biomolecules such as DNA, RNA, protein, carbohydrates and lipids as well as single biomolecules.

 Biopolymers including proteins and enzymes play a crucial role in the development of innovative biotechnology.
 The Biopolymer Characterization (BPC) core facility serves as an ideal, well-equipped facility for all protein and enzyme characterization needs.
 The core features a wide range of state-of-the-art instruments for conducting structural, functional, kinetic, and high-throughput analysis of samples.

-Cellular Analysis Core
+Cellular Analysis and Cytometry

 The cell is the basic unit of the organism.
-Cellular Analysis involves the characterization of cell populations using fluid based transport systems.
+Cellular Analysis and Cytometry involves the characterization of cell populations using fluid based transport systems.
 In the Coulter Multisizer, impedance is used to size and count cells as well as particles as they pass the through the orifice of an aperture.

 The BioMark Genetic Analysis Platform is a fully integrated system enabling analysis of gene expression, genotyping, mutant detection, and absolute quantization of nucleic-acid sequences utilizing Dynamic Array Integrated Fluidic Chip (IFC) technology which provides high-throughput real-time qPCR.